ivnsch/clojushop/README.md

 lein test clojushop.test.handler
 ```

-The unit tests in https://github.com/i-schuetz/clojushop/blob/master/test/clojushop/test/handler.clj have explanations and can help understanding how to use the api.
+The unit tests in https://github.com/i-schuetz/clojushop/blob/master/test/clojushop/test/handler.clj do request calls and response processing like a normal client, thus can also help with further understanding about how to use the api.